gongouveia/Whisper-Synthetic-ASR-Dataset-Generator/README.md

 ## Usage
 1. Launch the application by running `python speech_gen.py --project project_name --lang <default:'en','multi'> --mode <default:'auto', 'light', 'dark'>,  `
 2. Configure audio capture parameters such as sample rate in KHz `default: 16000` and duration in milliseconds `default: 5000`.
-3. Choose whether to transcribe the captured audio.
+3. Choose whether to transcribe audio as it capture is complete.
 4. Click on "Capture Audio" to start recording.
 5. View and manage the dataset using the provided options.
+# Notes
+    In the case that the Idiom argument is set to ('en') the langauges dropdown menu is not available.
+    Case option 3. is disabled, it is possible to transcribe all the captured audios in the dataset viewer window.
+You can add audios to the Audio dataset, pasting audios in the `/Audios` uder your desired project.
 ## Configuration
 - **Audio Sample Rate**: Set the sample rate for audio capture (in KHz).
 - **Audio Duration**: Define the duration of audio samples to capture (in milliseconds).